Understanding PTSD and CPTSD: A Comprehensive Guide

 PTSD typically stems from a single traumatic event.
 In comparison, CPTSD results from extended trauma, often tied to close relationships.

 Both PTSD and CPTSD involve reliving trauma and heightened anxiety responses.
-However, CPTSD adds symptoms like emotional instability and a negative self-image.
+However, CPTSD adds symptoms such as emotional instability and a negative self-image.
 Individuals with CPTSD might feel unworthy or chronically empty.

 While PTSD alters how a person perceives their trauma and environment, CPTSD often leads to distorted self-perceptions, feelings of shame, and questions about lovability.